ngducanh126/apollo-coding-challenge/README.md

 - predict_purchase_price.py: This is an AI model that predicts the price of a car using various historical input from the database

-# 3. Looking ahead: things I would implement further for the REST API if I have more time
+# 3. Looking ahead: things I would implement further for the API and the system if I have more time